weynelucas/drf-nested-views/README.md

 ```

 ### GenericAPIView
-The entire base logic of this library is inside the class `GenericAPIView` from `drf_nested_views.generics`.
+The entire base logic of this library is inside class `GenericAPIView` from `drf_nested_views.generics`.
 If you need another behaviour or logic to your views you can construct a base class, inherit from it.

 ```python
 from drf_nested_views.generics import GenericAPIView